Superb-Owls/Subcription-box/README.md

 ## About the project.

-Hero Box is subscription based e-commerce platform that allows users subscribe to monthly delivery of comic books based on a character of their choosing.
-Users can choose between six comic characters and upon clicking on a character, five comic books that the chosen character was in will populate.
+Hero Box is subscription based e-commerce platform that allows users subscribe to monthly delivery of comic books based on a comic hero of their choosing.
+Users can choose between six comic heroes and upon clicking on a hero, five comic books that the chosen comic hero was in will populate.
 The user can then go through the options and click on the link to buy if interested.
-On clicking on the buy link, the comics are added to the cart and there is a checkout button which takes user to the payment page.
+On clicking on the buy link, the comic are added to the cart and there is a checkout button which takes user to the payment page.

 The flow of the app is below: